-This theorem resembles our previous result (Theorem \ref{thm:sgd_nonconvex}) in the single node setting.
-Namely, Algorithm \ref{alg:distributed_GD} reaches a stationary point with $\cO(1/\sqrt{T})$ rate.
-However, due to distributed setup, convergence depends on $D_{\max}$ expressed as \textit{maximum} product of local smoothness and constants, characterized by sketches' properties.
+This result resembles our previous Theorem \ref{thm:sgd_nonconvex} in the single-node setting.
+Namely, Algorithm~\ref{alg:distributed_GD} reaches a stationary point at rate $\cO(1/\sqrt{T})$.
+However, due to the distributed setup, convergence depends on $D_{\max}$ expressed as the \textit{maximum} product of local smoothness and constants related to the sketches' properties.
 Thus, clients with more aggressive sparsification may slow down the method, given the same local smoothness constant $L_{f_i}$.
-However, \say{easier} local problems (i.e.~with smaller $L_{f_i}$) can allow the use of \say{harsher} sparsifiers (i.e.~with larger $L_{\cD_i} L_{\mS_i}^{\max}$) without negative effect on the convergence.
+Yet, \say{easier} local problems (with smaller $L_{f_i}$) can allow the use of \say{harsher} sparsifiers (with larger $L_{\cD_i} L_{\mS_i}^{\max}$) without negatively affecting the convergence.